ridhamsood-rrc/Assignment_3_ISD/README.md

 Assignment 1: Develop classes to help the larger system.

+Assignment 2: Applying Object-Oriented Design using Abstraction, Polymorphism and Inheritance.

 ## Encapsulation

 The Encapsulation in the BankAccount class was achieved by defining various